wrKezer/security/README.md

 ---
 ### Extreme measures

-Easiest way to be secure is not to be at any target.
+The easiest way to be secure is not to be at any target.

-For everyday computer usage, people visit tons of websites, install tons of apps and with every click, we always incease the possibility of being target.
-If you click on any phising link, or any decoy website, everything is already done, all of these security measures are useless.
+For everyday computer usage, people visit tons of websites and install tons of apps, and with every click, they increase the possibility of being a target.
+If you click on any phishing link or any decoy website, everything is already done; these security measures are useless.

-So the ultimate solution will be a separate computer for trading or banking stuff and not using that computer for any personal usage.
+So the ultimate solution will be a separate computer for trading or banking stuff and not using that computer for personal use.

 Here is the list for that:
 - Buy [insurgo](https://insurgo.ca/), or [System 76 Lemur](https://system76.com/laptops/lemur) laptop.
-- If you dont want to buy something like that, you can just gather a laptop that you can disable intel ME.
-(Lenovo x230 is the best bet) with min 16GB or RAM, and do some research to improve security and privacy of that laptop.
+- If you don't want to buy something like that, you can just gather a laptop that you can disable Intel ME.
+(Lenovo x230 is the best bet) with min 16GB of RAM, and do some research to improve the security and privacy of that laptop.
-- Install Qubes OS, if it is a little hard for you, Ubuntu is also great alternative.
-For Qubes check for the recommendad computer.
+- Install Qubes OS; if it is a little hard for you, Ubuntu is also a great alternative.
+For Qubes, check for the recommended computer.
-- Create couple of Qubes, personal, trade, vault:
+- Create a couple of Qubes, personal, trade, vault:
-- These can be seen as different operating systems on your computer which cannot connect each other.
+- These can be seen as different operating systems on your computer which cannot connect.
-- On trade Qube, you will ony install firefox, and metamask.
-Mic and Cam will be disconnected, it will have a connection to internet.
+- On trade Qube, you will only install firefox, and metamask.
+Mic and Cam will be disconnected, and it will have a connection to the internet.
 This can go through VPN + Tor network.
-Or if you do not want to deal with Catcha stuff, it can be Tor + VPN.
+Or, if you do not want to deal with Catcha stuff, it can be Tor + VPN.
-- Vault will be an offline Qube, it will not connect to internet in any way.
-It will have Keepassxc in it, so that you can store your password or keys for any kind.
+- Vault will be an offline Qube; it will not connect to the internet in any way.
+It will have Keepassxc in it so that you can store your password or keys for any kind.
 As it is always offline, you will not need to worry.
-- The personal one is for your daily needs, it is better to use internet with it via VPN as well.
+- The personal one is for your daily needs; it is better to use the internet with it via VPN as well.

 ---
 ### General Part

-This is for everyone. it is about general computer use to be safe, and a lot of info can be applied to Metamask usage.
+General is for everyone.
+It is about general computer use to be safe, and a lot of this info can be applied to Metamask usage.

-- Disable bluetooth when you dont use it.
+- Disable Bluetooth when you don't use it.
-- Disable Wifi when you dont use it.
+- Disable Wifi when you don't use it.
 - Use BIOS password.
 - Enable Hard Disk encryption.
-- Do not click on any link you see on the internet, you can never be sure if the other person or computer is compromised.
+- Do not click on any link you see on the internet; you can never be sure if the other person or computer is compromised.
 - Use 2FA.
 Preferably hardware one like Yubikey.
-It is easier to use, faster, more secure.
+It is easier to use, faster, and more secure.
 Just do not forget to have a spare one.
-- Using firefox is the best bet, I will share some settings that I use in the [Settings](#setings) part.
+- Using firefox is the best bet.
+I will share some settings in the [Settings](#setings) part.
 - Use this Firefox only for trading, nothing else.
-So that even when something wrong happens you wont be on your main browser.
+So that even when something wrong happens, you won't be on your main browser.
-- Always use hardware wallet.
-This is of course not the safest, but paper wallets are harder to withdraw.
+- Always use a hardware wallet.
+This is of course, not the safest, but paper wallets are harder to withdraw.
-- Only send what you need to your hot wallet, always assume it can always be hacked, so do not have more than you can loose on your hot wallet.
+- Only send what you need to your hot wallet.
+Always assume it can always be hacked, so do not have more than you can lose on your hot wallet.
 - Use secure mail providers like [Protonmail](https://protonmail.com/).
-- Your daily and trading browser should be different and do not install any unnecessary extensions.
+- Your daily and trading browser should be different, and do not install any unnecessary extensions.
 - 99% of the hacks happen because of user error, do not forget that.
-- Never ever store your seed phrases backup codes online, or even on your computer.
-Only write them on paper, and store it accordingly.
+- Never store your seed phrases backup codes online or even on your computer.
+Only write them on paper, and store them accordingly.
 - If you have to write them on the computer, then transfer your funds to new wallet, and ditch the old one.

 ---